lucpena/Admin-Dashboard/README.md

 # Admin-Dashboard

 This application is an Admin dashboar made in Laravel 8.
 Here you can create a new user and log in with default Laravel auth routes.
-Inside de application you have three kinds of pre-made roles.
+Inside the application you have three kinds of pre-made roles.
 You can only see all the features if you are an Admin.
 While Admin you can:

 • See a list of all users;